Guide to single sign-on with Slack

 - It’s optional

-Tip: Selecting the option to have All team members, except guest accounts required to authenticate through your identity provider is the most common preference for teams with single sign-on enabled.
+Tip: Selecting the option to have All members, except guest accounts required to authenticate through your identity provider is the most common preference for workspaces with single sign-on enabled.

-Keep in mind: Binding emails are only sent to team members when SSO is configured to "All team members" or "All team members, except guest accounts".
+Keep in mind: Binding emails are only sent to members when SSO is configured to "All members" or "All members, except guest accounts".

 Session duration gives you the ability to force your members to log back in to Slack after a certain amount of time when using the desktop app or Slack on a web browser.